 An internationally-acclaimed biochemist, Professor Barry Halliwell is currently the Deputy President (Research and Technology) at the National University of Singapore (NUS).
 He will become Senior Advisor to the President of NUS from 1 June 2015, and will continue to run his top-ranked research laboratory at the University.

-An internationally-acclaimed biochemist, Professor Halliwell is known especially for his seminal work on the role of free radicals and antioxidants in biological systems.
-The Thomson Reuters lists Professor Halliwell as one of the world’s most highly-cited researchers in Neurobiology & Behaviour, Pharmacology & Toxicology, Biology and Biochemistry and his Hirsch Index is 140. http://www.researcherid.com/rid/C-8318-2009.
-His book Free Radicals in Biology and Medicine published by Oxford University Press, and now in its fourth edition, is regarded worldwide as the authoritative text in the field.
+Prof Halliwell is known especially for his seminal work on the role of free radicals and antioxidants in biological systems.
+He has been identified as one of the top 400 biomedical research scientists globally, and has a Hirsch Index of 141.
+Prof Halliwell's book Free Radicals in Biology and Medicine published by Oxford University Press, now in its fifth edition, is regarded worldwide as the authoritative text in the field.

-Professor Halliwell is a lead speaker at Gordon Conferences and other prestigious events worldwide and is a member of several expert advisory panels to leading universities, companies and government agencies.
+Prof Halliwell is a lead speaker at prestigious events worldwide, and a member of several expert advisory panels to leading universities, companies and government agencies.